Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/007_EXP_WAVEFRONT_INTERFERENCE_COLLAPSE/README.md

 Mapping that story into AKIRA’s setting suggests that:

 - the **wavefront of error** we see in embedding/output space should be interpreted as the **projection of a branching belief process**, and
-- the **collapse moments** studied in EXP_007 should correspond to belief trajectories snapping into **low‑entropy, single‑hypothesis regions** of that process—just as in the HMM case.
+- the **collapse moments** studied in EXP_007 should correspond to belief trajectories snapping into **low‑entropy, single‑hypothesis regions** of that process, just as in the HMM case.

 ## Primary References